 Nothing beats the tranquility of this place.
-Once inside there are plenty of parking lots available.
+Once inside, there are plenty of parking lots available.
 If you are lucky enough you might encounter black bears.
 Fort Mountain has some of the most well-preserved Georgian history, making it ideal for history lovers and RV campers.
-At the parks highest point you will find ruins of the ancient wall dating back to 500 AD.
+At the park's highest point, you will find ruins of the ancient wall dating back to 500 AD.
 Interestingly, history is silent on the actual builders of the wall and its purpose, leaving it to speculation.
-Not far from the park’s offices, a gradual hike through the loop trail leads to the 4-story Fire Tower.
+Not far from the park’s offices, a gradual hike through the loop trail leads to the four-story Fire Tower.
 Built in 1930, this historic building was used as a fire lookout tower by the Civilian Conservation Corps.
-If you visit the tower area, you will love the breathtaking views of the vast Cohutta Wilderness and Blue Ridge Mountains.
+If you visit the tower area, you will love the breathtaking views of the vast Cohutta Wilderness and the Blue Ridge Mountains.

 RV Rentals in Fort Mountain State Park

 Fort Mountain State Park is easy to find, located in the Chattahoochee National Forest near the Cohutta Wilderness Area, where you can find a plethora of outdoor activities.
 Just eight miles from Chatsworth, the steep road leading to Fort Mountain State Park is challenging to navigate, with lots of twists and curves.
 Exercise caution and drive slowly as you absorb the panoramic views of the vast desert.
 An alternative is to take the route from Ellijay, which is quite lengthy at 18 miles, but much less steep.